-Community service provides students with hands-on experience in a wide variety of nonprofit sectors.
-Volunteering is an excellent example of students' willingness to share their strengths with the community.
+Student Leadership and Service, which is part of the Office of Community and Career Connections, provides a wide variety of opportunities, services, and experiences to assist students in their exploration and refinement of leadership abilities.
+Community service provides students with hands-on experience in the nonprofit sector.
 Leadership programs provide participants with skills and knowledge that develop a sense of self, an understanding of relationship of self to others, and the relationship of self to local and global communities.
-For more information, see the website at www. lclark.edu/dept/service.
+For more information, see the website at www.lclark.edu/dept/service.